vacuumlabs/firebase-transactions/README.md

 the business logic and take care of this unwanted additional complexity!

 #### Validating things is HARD
 Let's talk about the transfer-funds example a little more.
-Even if we somehow ignore non-transactional problems, far bigger problem exist!
+Even if we somehow ignore non-transactional problems, another problem exist!
 How do you set-up validation rules such that John can transfer funds to Emily?

 Normally, you'd expect John being able to read (and maybe under some circumstances, modify) his own account.
 Definitely, he shouldn't be able neither read nor write to other users accounts.
 But, then how can he actually transfer the funds?

-This is not a subtle issue; it's HUGE!
-You may spend months by happy hacking with Firebase and just a few days before initial release of your cool app, you may find out there is literally NO WAY how to secure the thing!
+This is not a subtle issue.
+You may spend months by happy hacking with Firebase and just a few days before the initial release of your cool app, you may find out that securing it may be really complicated, sometimes even not possible without doing some compromises such as denormalizing the data (even more) or getting rid of using useful indexes and thus compromising the speed of the app.

 ## Firebase-Transactions in a nutshell

-- Client wants to do some transactional job
+This is what happens, if client wants to do some transactional job:

 - Instead of directly manipulating Firebase, client 'submits' action-descriptor.
-This object describes what action client intends to do; more specifically, the object contains name of the action and data, that are passed to the appropriate server-side handler (Flux-like-ness of such design is not accidental :) ).
-Action-descriptor is pushed by client to the specific Firebase ref.
+This object describes what action client intends to do and typically also some data the action needs
+- Action-descriptor is pushed by client to the specific location within the Firebase
 - The server spots new transaction-descriptor and look for a correct handler
 - Once handler finishes doing transaction, the client is notified

 Look up the tutorial to see, how individual steps are implemented.

-## ACID What guarantees do you have when you write transaction-handler-code:
+## ACID, or what guarantees do you have when you write transaction-handler-code:
 - Transaction is either performed fully, or none at all (Atomicity)
 - While performing transaction A, transaction B can not read not-yet-committed writes of A. However, A can read it's own writes and got correct answers (Isolation)